-J.F.
+THE SITE J.F.
 Laxton Reserve is a small local park located in Dulwich Hill with a total site area of 0.59Ha.
-It is used by local residents within walking distance of the site and includes the following features:
+It is used I HE SITE by local residents within walking distance of the site and includes the following features: 8.0 (¥) Informal passive recreation area.
+Barbecue and picnic tables. • Shade sails.

-- A small local playground suitable for younger children.

-- Informal passive recreation area.

-- Barbecue and picnic tables.

-- · Shade sails.

 J.F.
 Laxton Reserve is an important local open space for local residents that have small children.
 It is used for social gatherings, birthdays and other passive recreation activities.

-Prior to the arrival of Europeans, the Gadigal and Wangal people successfully moved and lived in the area along the Cooks River and surrounds for thousands of years.
-The land was heavily wooded at the time with tall eucalyptus covering the higher ground and a variety of swampy trees along Hawthorne Canal.
-An enormous amount of knowledge and skills were developed and key food sources included native plant live, animals and fish.
+LAND OWNERSHIP AND HERITAGE Prior to the arrival of Europeans, the Gadigal and Wangal people successfully moved and lived in the area along the Cooks River and surrounds for thousands of years.
+The land was heavily wooded at the 241 time with tall eucalyptus covering the higher ground and a variety of swampy trees along Hawthorne 100 Canal.
+Key food sources included native plant live, animals and fish.
 The park is zoned as RE1 public recreation.
 It is surrounded by a mixture of low residential (R2), high density residential (R4) and public recreation (RE1).
 There are no heritage items within J.F.
 Laxton Reserve.
 The adjacent Arlington Recreation Reserve has conservation value and J.F.
 Laxton Reserve contributes to this.
 J.F.
 Laxton Reserve is in close proximity to the Abergeldie Estate, a conservation area in Dulwich Hill.

-J.F.
-Laxton Reserve accessed predominantly by local residents within walking or cycling distance via:

-- Union Street to the west (accessible entry). - Williams Parade to the east (accessible entry). - Arlington Recreation Reserve to the north.
+SITE ACCESS J.F.
+Laxton Reserve accessed predominantly by local residents within walking or cycling distance via: Union Street to the west (accessible entry).
+Williams Parade to the east (accessible entry).
+Arlington Recreation Reserve to the north.
+There is a main accessible pathway running east-west through J.F.
+Laxton Reserve along its northern